Sensex plunges over 1,000 points amid weakening rupee, rising crude prices

 The broader Nifty 50 declined nearly 1.47%, or 345.55 points, and closed at 23,085.95.

-The total market capitalisation of all listed companies on the Bombay Stock Exchange fell to nearly Rs 417 lakh from Rs 430 lakh, according to Mint.
+The total market capitalisation of all listed companies on the Bombay Stock Exchange fell to nearly Rs 417 lakh crore from Rs 430 lakh crore, according to Mint.

 The fall has been attributed to a mix of factors.
 Earlier in the day, the Indian rupee fell to an all-time low of 86.4 per US dollar.
 This came after robust US economic data reduced expectations of further Federal Reserve rate cuts.